Set DHCP class ID information at a client computer

 Applies To: Windows Server 2003, Windows Server 2003 R2, Windows Server 2003 with SP1, Windows Server 2003 with SP2

 To set DHCP class ID information at a client computer

-At a DHCP-enabled client computer running Windows XP or Windows Vista, open a command prompt.
+At a DHCP-enabled client computer running Windows XP, open a Command Prompt.

-Use the Ipconfig command-line tool to set the DHCP class ID the client uses when obtaining its lease from the DHCP server.
+Use the Ipconfig command-line utility to set the DHCP class ID the client uses when obtaining its lease from the DHCP server.

-The following example sets an ASCII string ("MyNewClassId") as the DHCP class ID string for the local area network connection in use at the client computer:
+You can type the ipconfig /setclassid command as demonstrated in the following example command, which sets an ASCII string ("MyNewClassId") as the DHCP class ID string for the local area network connection in use at the client computer:

 C:\>ipconfig /setclassid "Local Area Connection" MyNewClassId Windows XP IP Configuration DHCP ClassId successfully modified for adapter"Local Area Connection"

 To open a command prompt, click Start, point to All programs, point to Accessories, and then click Command Prompt.

 You can use the ipconfig /showclassid command to display all the DHCP class IDs allowed for any network adapter installed on your computer.